symphonyoss/ContainerJS/packages/api-electron/README.md

 ### Main process integration

-This module needs to register IPC handlers once teh app `ready` event has fired.
+This module needs to register IPC handlers once the app `ready` event has fired.
 This can be done as follows:

 ```
 const ssfElectron = require('ssf-desktop-api-electron');